Debt as a consideration

 LBTT will apply on the value of the half share of £150,000.
 ADS will also apply on the amount of £150,000 as Holly will now own more than one dwelling and she is not selling or disposing of her previous main residence.

-If Holly had agreed to be jointly and severally liable along with Ben for the whole of the mortgage then the chargeable consideration would be the whole amount of the mortgage, £300,000, divided by 2 resulting in £150,000.
+If Holly had agreed to be jointly and severally liable along with Ben for the whole of the mortgage then the chargeable consideration would be the whole amount of the mortgage, £300,000.

 Pippa and Bob live together in their main residence which they own jointly in equal shares.
 They also own jointly a holiday home.
 The main residence is subject to a mortgage for which Pippa and Bob are each liable for a one half share.
 Bob wants to transfer his half share of their main residence to Pippa, who will become solely liable to repay the mortgage.